-In the layers panel, control click in windows or command click on a Mac on the thumbnail of the type layer to get a selection outline.
+Now in the layers panel, control click in windows or command click on a Mac on the thumbnail of the type layer to get a selection outline.
 Then in the menu bar, choose select, inverse.
-In the layers panel, click on the mask layer to activate it.
-And then in the layers panel, click on the add layer mask icon.
-In the layers panel, you can now click and drag the type layer to the trash.
+Then in the layers panel, click on the complex mask layer to make it the active layer.
+Then in the layers panel, click on the add layer mask icon.
+In the layers panel, click and drag the type layer to the trash.
+Now in the layers panel and click and drag the white background layer to the trash Now in the menu bar, choose image, trim.
+And in the dialog box, set the based on to transparent pixels and set the trim away to all four options of top, bottom left and right, and then click okay.

-Now in the layers panel, click and drag the white background layer to the trash.
-And then in the layers panel control click in windows or command click on a Mac on the thumbnail of the complex mask layer, not the layer mask thumbnail but the complex mask to get a selection outline.
-And then in the menu bar, choose image, crop.
-Now press control D in windows or command D on a Mac to de-select.
-At this point, you can save this file as negative space mask two dot PNG in the same folder as the previous mask.
+At this point you can save the file as negative space mask two dot PNG in the same folder as the previous mask.
 Now that we've created our second mask together, let's look at how I used it in a project.